Posts

 I would try your one choice, though.
 Sometimes it is worth buying a couple of different plants from your local garden centre to find your one preference.
 Believe me, it is well worth the effort, and there is nothing tastier than your own homegrown tomatoes.

-Plum Tomatoes gaining popularity-Which Tomatoes for Hydroponics
+Plum Tomatoes Gain Popularity: Which Tomatoes for Hydroponics

 Italy is becoming a very popular tourist attraction, and I believe it is the true home of the “plum tomatoes.”
 Again, these would only be found in canned tomatoes and would be inaccessible to UK gardeners.
 However, they are now widely available and are worth a try.
 They grow in the same way as a vine and are popular for their delicious flavour and plum-shaped fruit.
 I love to grow plum tomatoes and have been successful with the varieties “Roma” and ” San Marzano.”